leifadev/winpeg/README.md

 # Winpeg: FFmpeg installed with one click!

+## What is Winpeg?

+Winpeg is a installer for windows that downloads, installs, and configures [FFmpeg ](ffmpeg.org/)to be ready at the command-line.
+It does all the dirty work; downloading the **_latest_** binary of FFmpeg via https://ffbinaries.com, storing it in a safe and appropriate backend directory, safely configuring a environment variable to it, and leaving logs for debugging/troubleshooting!

 ### Where is it installed?

 As of newer versions of this installer, choices for installed directories will be available.
 But for now the current user and system directories are: